memgraph/docs/docs/tutorials/first-steps-with-memgraph.md

 </details>

-Here is what your graph looks like now.
+Below you can see how the graph looks like in the end.
 We hope that you have enjoyed this short tutorial.
-Now that you have seen Memgraph in action we encourage you to keep exploring Memgraph features.
-Wonderful world of graphs awaits you!
+Now that you have seen Memgraph in action, we encourage you to keep exploring Memgraph features.
+A wonderful world of graphs awaits you!

 <img src={require('../data/tutorials/getting-started/memgraph-lab-map-style-final.png').default} className={"imgBorder"}/>

 ## Where to next?

-In this tutorial, you've learned how to install Memgraph, use Memgraph Lab to import dataset, run queries and style your graph.
+In this tutorial, you've learned how to install Memgraph Platform, use Memgraph Lab to import a dataset, run queries and style your graph.
 Not bad for a start, right?

 We have promised along the way some more resources, so here they are: